-Briefly describe your organization, its site, mission, governance, and humanities focus (collections, research, educational activities, and/or programs).
+Briefly describe your organization, including its site, mission, governance, and humanities focus (collections, research, educational activities, and/or programs).
 Identify the audience(s) you serve, including its size.
-Make a case for the significance of your organization in advancing the humanities at a local, regional, national, and/or international level.
-You may refer to the institutional profile in Attachment 3 and provide two or three examples and links to online offerings to illustrate your humanities collections and activities.
+Explain how your organization advances the humanities at a local, regional, national, and/or international level.
+You may refer to the institutional profile in Attachment 4 and provide links to online offerings to illustrate your humanities collections and activities.
 Outline the expected impact of the proposed climate smart planning (both on the organization and its audiences), its contribution to climate mitigation and adaptation, and its benefits to the organization, including long-term sustainability.

 If your organization is leading a consortium proposal, explain the benefits of collaborative planning and its increased impact.
-You may refer to the list of consortium members in Attachment 6.
+You may refer to the list of consortium members in Attachment 5.